renz45/mandrill_mailer/README.md

    * `:inline_css` - whether or not to automatically inline all CSS styles provided in the message HTML - only for HTML documents less than 256KB in size.

    * `:attachments` - An array of file objects with the following keys:
-     * `content`: The file contents, must be a base64 encoded string
+     * `content`: The file contents, this will be encoded into a base64 string internally
      * `name`: The name of the file
      * `type`: This is the mimetype of the file.
 Ex. png = image/png, pdf = application/pdf, txt = text/plain etc etc

    * `:images` - An array of embedded images to add to the message:
-     * `content`: The file contents, must be a base64 encoded string
+     * `content`: The file contents, this will be encoded into a base64 string internally
      * `name`: The name of the file
      * `type`: This is the mimetype of the file.
 Ex. png = image/png, pdf = application/pdf, txt = text/plain etc etc etc